Get started with Spotify for Artists

 What is in it for me?

 The analytics section of Spotify for Artists helps you make marketing decisions based on the streaming activities of your fans.
-Get insights on what playlists work best.
+Get insights on what editorial playlists work best.

 One of the most recent integrations is Shopify: manage your merch sales from within your Spotify for Artists account.

 Spotify even opened up its so-called Ad Studio to artists.
 In the past, advertising on Spotify was mostly reserved for large labels and distributors.
-Nowadays any artist can download the Ad Studio and start advertising themselves.
+Nowadays any independent artist can download the Ad Studio and start advertising themselves.

 Access to Marquee